 While we all need rest, we need exercise too.
-It’s been shown that exercise is good for people with kidney disease.
-So, you should try to stay active.
+Try to stay active.
 If you’ve been sedentary in the past, talk to your doctor about starting a mild exercise program.
 The key is to start slowly and build up gradually.
-Getting plenty of exercise is one key to helping yourself feel great, even with kidney disease.

-The effects of smoking in diabetic kidney disease are well documented.
-People with diabetes who smoke tend to develop kidney disease earlier and lose kidney function more quickly than diabetics who do not smoke, or who quit smoking.
-Smoking has also been shown to hasten the progression of other types of kidney disease.
-In addition, smoking increases high blood pressure and cardiovascular risks, two health problems that often occur along with kidney disease.
+People with diabetes who smoke tend to develop kidney disease earlier and lose kidney function more quickly than those who don’t smoke, or who quit smoking.
+Smoking increases high blood pressure and cardiovascular risks, two health problems that often occur along with kidney disease.

-You’ll be taking better care of yourself if you can reduce the amount you smoke — or better yet — quit altogether.
-If you are willing to quit smoking, talk to your doctor about sustained-release buproprion (Zyban®) and nicotine replacement therapy, as well as counseling or support to help you quit.
+You’ll be taking better care of yourself if you can reduce the amount you smoke or quit altogether.
+If you’re willing to quit smoking, talk to your doctor about nicotine replacement therapy, as well as counseling or support groups.

-Fatigue is common in people with kidney disease.
-Most often, it is caused by anemia, a shortage of red blood cells.
+Fatigue is often caused by anemia, a shortage of red blood cells.
 When you have anemia, you feel tired, weak, cold, even confused.
 Anemia occurs with kidney disease because failing kidneys make less of a hormone called erythropoietin, or EPO.
 EPO tells your body to make red blood cells.
-Treating anemia will give you more energy and help prevent damage to your heart.
-Synthetic EPO, called Aranesp®, Procrit® or EPOGEN®, and iron supplements are used to treat anemia brought on by kidney disease.
+Treating anemia with synthetic EPO and iron supplements will give you more energy and help prevent damage to your heart.

 Cramps—especially leg cramps—are common for those with kidney disease.
-Cramps are thought to be caused by imbalances in fluid and electrolytes, but may also be caused by nerve damage or blood flow problems.
-If you experience cramps, here are suggestions that may help:
+Cramps are thought to be caused by imbalances in fluid and electrolytes, or by nerve damage or blood flow problems.
+Here are suggestions that may help cramping: